Saratoga Race Course to open for training on Saturday, April 17

-SARATOGA SPRINGS, N.Y.
-(NYRA) — The New York Racing Association (NYRA) announced Friday that Saratoga Race Course will open for spring training at 6 a.m. on Saturday, April 17.
+Saratoga Springs, N.Y.
+(NEWS10) — The New York Racing Association, Inc. (NYRA) today announced that Saratoga Race Course will open for spring training at 6 a.m. on Saturday, April 17.
 The barn area at the Oklahoma Training Track will open to horsemen on Thursday, April 15.

 To accommodate the completion of a major renovation of the Oklahoma Training Track facility, training will begin on the main track at Saratoga Race Course.